selfdriven-foundation/selfdriven-ai/docs/pages/research-agents-vs-orchestration.md

+---
+layout: default
+title: Agents vs Orchestration - selfdriven AI
+permalink: /research/agents-vs-orchestration
+---

 # It’s Not About AI Agents — It’s About Orchestration

-## Executive Summary

 The current conversation around AI is fixated on *agents*: autonomous systems that plan, act, and execute tasks on our behalf.
 That framing is incomplete.